Roman Camp Vindonissa

 The Roman army camp Vindonissa (Windisch, canton of Aargau) was located near the confluence of the Aare and Reuss rivers.

-The Vindonissa Museum displays a large selection of finds and provides insight into the daily lives of Roman soldiers and the history of this camp and its legions.
+The Vindonissa Museum presents this history provides insight into the daily lives of Roman soldiers and the history of the camp and the Roman legions.
 (Source: M. Hartmann, Das römische Legionslager von Vindonissa, Brugg 2003).